Komal-kalyanraman/container_manager/README.md

   Efficient request handling using a configurable thread pool.

 - **Database Integration:**
-  Uses Redis for storing container metadata and state.
+  **Embedded database backend is used by default** for storing container metadata and state, making the project suitable for embedded and resource-constrained environments.
+  **Redis database backend is optional** and can be enabled via a CMake flag for scalable, production deployments.
-  **Pluggable database backend:** Swap Redis for any other database by implementing the `IDatabaseHandler` interface.
+  **Pluggable database backend:** Swap between embedded and Redis or any other database if needed by implementing the `IDatabaseHandler` interface.

 - **Logging:**
   Integrated with Google glog for robust logging.